 In the US, personally identifiable information typically applies to specific kinds of information, such as customer names, addresses, and Social Security numbers.

-However, under GDPR the definition of PII (referred to in the regulation as “personal data”) is broader, applying to a many forms of information that could create a re-identification path.
+However, under GDPR the definition of PII (referred to in the regulation as “personal data”) is broader, applying to many forms of information that could create a re-identification path.
 For example, Google Analytics cookies can qualify under GDPR as well as IP addresses.
 Location data also falls under the umbrella as well as purchase histories associated with a credit card.
 Even MAC addresses associated with smartphones connected to company-supplied Wi-Fi are considered PII.

 Anything that could potentially be used as a re-identification path by a company must be suitably protected under GDPR.